 Do you realize that it is fear that is actually stopping you?

-The successful writers have been those writers who have shut down that subconscious naysayer.
-They have worked and hacked their way through the fear, no matter the source.
+Successful writers shut down that subconscious naysayer.
+They worked and hacked their way through the fear, no matter the source.

-As you are probably well aware, there are commonalities among most writers and the fears tend to be very similar.
-In this article you and I explore a few of those fears and hopefully, once you have put a name to them, those fears are banished and you let the writer that you are take over.
+There are commonalities among most writers and the fears tend to be very similar.
+In this article you and I explore a few of those fears.
+Hopefully, once you have put a name to them, those fears are banished and you let the writer that you are take over.

 Fear #1 - They won't like my work!

 If you have made the decision to become a writer, the first thing you must realize is that not everyone is going to like what you write.
 Wrapped up neatly, that is called the fear of rejection.
 Sometimes the fear of rejection might be the fear that is holding the would-be writer - you - back.
 You become a little paranoid and it often appears that everyone becomes a critic as soon as you mention that you are a writer.
 Keep in mind that everyone can find the mistakes someone else made.
 As humans, it’s what we do.